Citation, DOI and article data

 Water-soluble contrast agents should be used instead of barium in the following cases:

 - post-operative assessment for leak

-Examination technique depends on the indication of study.
-Preparation needed for study is overnight fasting, avoiding smoking or chewing gum to decrease the secretions in oral cavity and pharynx.
+Examination technique depends on the indication of the study.
+Preparation needed for study is overnight fasting, avoiding smoking or chewing gum to decrease the secretions in the oral cavity and pharynx.